laro/Cilia/Basics/Control Flow.md

           }
       }
       ```
+    - You can not exopress _every_ C/C++-for-loop with a Cilia-for-loop,
-    - In general you can replace every C/C++ for-loop with a while-loop.
+      but in general you can replace every C/C++ for-loop with a while-loop.
         - ```
           for (<Initialization>; <Condition>; <Increment>) {
               <Body>